fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2024-7-27-singapore-michelin.md

 |:--:|
 |  *Beni*  |

 So here you go - top Michelin recommendations all at your wallet’s disposal in Singapore.
-Be sure to check them out
+Be sure to check them out.
+[Here's] (https://fromhktosg.github.io/singapore-top-restaurants-by-cuisine/) our top restaurant list if interested!